yisus-crai/ball-balancing-platform/README.md

 ## Design

 ## Architecture

 ## Troubleshooting

-This project involved several practical issues, that were solved:
+Several practical issues arose during development and were addressed as follows:

+- **Excessive serial output slowed down the control loop.**
-- Excessive Serial.print() output introduced control-loop delays and degraded performance.
+  Frequent `Serial.print()` calls introduced delays and degraded the controller performance.
-  - Solution: reduce/eliminate transmitted data.
-Use Serial.print() only for debugging.
+  - **Solution:** Reduce or disable serial output during normal operation.
+Use `Serial.print()` only for debugging.

-- Operating servo motors powered by Arduino 5V pin significantly reduced their response speed.
+- **Inadequate servo power supply reduced actuator performance.**
+  Powering the servos from the Arduino 5 V pin resulted in slow and unreliable motion.
-  - Solution: connect the servo motors to a suitable external power supply (sharing a common GND with Arduino).
+  - **Solution:** Power the servos from a suitable external 5 V supply and connect its ground to the Arduino GND.

-- Derivative action requires careful initialization to avoid derivative kick when the ball is first detected.
+- **Derivative kick occurred when the ball was first detected.**
-  - Solution: initialize derivative control as soon as the touchscreen registers two positions.
-- Filtering must reduce measurement noise without adding excessive delay.
+  The derivative term produced a large output because the previous error was not initialized.
+  - **Solution:** Initialize the controller state after obtaining the first valid position measurements, then enable derivative control.

+- **Filtering introduced a trade-off between noise reduction and response delay.**
+  Excessive filtering made the position estimate smoother but delayed the control action.
-  - Solution: tune filtering parameters and sampling time to achieve a smooth and precise performance.
+  - **Solution:** Tune the median-filter window, EMA coefficient, and sampling interval to balance noise rejection and responsiveness.